Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

         *   "cropBeforeAnalysis": Optional.
 This value can be set exactly like the "cropBeforeAnalysis" value in the source configuration.
 If no cropBeforeAnalysis value is set as a query parameter, the source configuration's cropBeforeAnalysis value will be used.
-        *   "uploadAsImage": Optional.
-If set to "true", images will be uploaded to VANTIQ as VANTIQ Images, (the default behavior uploads images as VANTIQ Documents).
         *   "includeEncodedImage": Optional.
 If set to "true", a Base64-encoded image will be included in the results when `sendFullResponse` is set.

 **EXAMPLE QUERIES**: